timvgso/tinatapeworm/README.md

 # Worm in a Maze

-Worm in a Maze is a digital electronic project submitted to [Tiny Tapeout](https://tinytapeout.com/) hat shows an animation of a segmented worm traveling on a pseudo-random path.
+Worm in a Maze is a digital electronic project submitted to [Tiny Tapeout](https://tinytapeout.com/) that shows an animation of a segmented worm traveling on a pseudo-random path.
 The worm is shown on the seven-segment LED of the Tiny Tapeout breakout board and moves through a figure-eight course.

 The circuit was designed using the Wokwi website and can be seen at https://wokwi.com/projects/348381622440034899.